KHUZEMAH/SRP-MFaisal/wp-content/plugins/event-tickets/readme.txt

 == Changelog ==

+= [5.5.0] 2022-09-06 =

+* Version - Event Tickets 5.5.0 is only compatible with The Events Calendar 6.0.0 and higher.
+* Version - Event Tickets 5.5.0 is only compatible with Event Tickets Plus 5.6.0 and higher.
+* Enhancement - Adds a compatibility layer to work with the new Recurrence Backend Engine in TEC/ECP.
+* Language - 4 new strings added, 49 updated, 0 fuzzied, and 3 obsoleted

+= [5.4.4] 2022-08-15 =

+* Fix - Tickets/RSVP blocks appear in wrong place on non-events when block editor is disabled in The Events Calendar.
+[ET-1544]
+* Fix - Fixed searching attendees by purchaser name and email for Tickets Commerce attendees.
+[ET-1543]
+* Fix - Fixed concurrent RSVP booking not showing error messages for out of stock tickets.
+[ET-1506]
+* Fix - Fixed showing proper ticket unavailable message for past events.
+[ET-1146]
+* Fix - Fixed Shared Capacity calculation with capped tickets.
+[ETP-801]
+* Fix - Fixed logic that was causing fatal errors when using Elementor.
+[ET-1561]
+* Enhancement - Sorting support added on Tickets Commerce Order Report page columns.
+[ET-1527]
+* Enhancement - Sorting support added on Attendee Report page for Ticket, Security Code, and Check In columns.
+[ET-1526]
+* Enhancement - Added section about Tickets Commerce on the Tickets Home page.
+[ET-1539]
+* Enhancement - Tickets Commerce Stripe gateway now shows additional purchaser info metadata in Stripe dashboard.
+[ET-1542]
+* Enhancement - Update REST API Endpoints to have access via API KEY and remove the restriction to be using Event Tickets Plus to access the `attendees` endpoint.
+[ET-1559]
+* Enhancement - Allow filtering of Events Archive REST API using `ticketed` parameter to filter Ticketed and Non-ticketed events.
+[TEC-4439]
+* Language - 6 new strings added, 162 updated, 0 fuzzied, and 9 obsoleted

+= [5.4.3.1] 2022-07-21 =

+* Fix - Update Freemius to avoid PHP 8 fatals.
+[TEC-4330]

+= [5.4.3] 2022-07-20 =

+* Tweak - update TCMN to match TEC 5.16.3 [TEC-4433]
+* Language - 0 new strings added, 1 updated, 0 fuzzied, and 0 obsoleted.

+= [5.4.2.1] 2022-07-12 =

+* Fix - Fixes compatibility with Elementor-based themes.
+[ET-1554]
+* Language - 0 new strings added, 1 updated, 0 fuzzied, and 0 obsoleted.

+= [5.4.2] 2022-07-05 =

+* Enhancement - Unify CSS class names for many admin elements.
+[ET-1536]
+* Enhancement - Add a `Currency Position` setting for Tickets Commerce.
+[ET-1534]
+* Tweak - Added helpful heading labels for Tickets Commerce Payments settings tab fields.
+[ET-1529]
+* Fix - Fixed changing of Shared Capacity stock when a single ticket stock is updated.
+[ETP-800]
+* Fix - Cannot edit events with Elementor on The Events Calendar with Event Tickets activated.
+[ET-1538]
+* Fix - Remove duplicate `Total Event Capacity` wording when ET+ is activated.
+[ET-1535]
+* Fix - When using Event Tickets as a standalone plugin, the SelectWoo asset was not being properly loaded.
+[ET-1531]
+* Fix - Some CSS issues within the tickets block in the block editor.
+[ET-1530]
+* Fix - The wrong `Ticket #` was being sent in attendee emails for Ticket Commerce tickets.
+[ET-1537]
+* Fix - Allow price block to override the string that is dynamically created from ticket values.
+[ET-1524]
+* Language - 9 new strings added, 177 updated, 0 fuzzied, and 1 obsoleted.

+= [5.4.1] 2022-06-08 =

+* Enhancement - Expanded list of supported currencies for Tickets Commerce, for details visit: https://evnt.is/tec-tc-currencies.
+[ET-1454, ET-1455, ET-1456]
+* Fix - In the blocks editor, the ticket sale start/end times always load as midnight.
+[ET-1518]
+* Fix - Encoding issue in the block editor's price block of The Events Calendar events.
+[ET-1434]
+* Fix - Add India to the list of countries ET cannot process fees from.
+[ET-1522]
+* Fix - Avoid loading PayPal partner JS script on all admin pages.
+[ET-1520]
+* Fix - Disable saving Stripe Webhook Signing Secret before validation.
+[ET-1497]
+* Enhancement - Add a new notice to set up permalinks to something different than "Plain" in order to use Tickets Commerce.
+[ET-1521]
+* Enhancement - Add links to "Settings" and "Getting started" on the plugin action links.
+[ET-1525]
+* Language - 2 new strings added, 20 updated, 0 fuzzied, and 3 obsoleted

+= [5.4.0.2] 2022-06-06 =

+* Fix - Adds a safety check to avoid issuing tickets for late-declined purchases in PayPal, when the Order status returned is valid.
+[ET-1533]
+* Tweak - Added filters: `tec_tickets_commerce_cart_order_hash`
+* Language - 1 new strings added, 15 updated, 0 fuzzied, and 0 obsoleted.

+= [5.4.0.1] 2022-05-23 =

+* Fix - Check if function exists for `get_current_screen` to avoid a fatal if not.

+= [5.4.0] 2022-05-19 =

+* Version - Event Tickets 5.4.0 is only compatible with The Events Calendar 5.15.0 and higher
+* Version - Event Tickets 5.4.0 is only compatible with Event Tickets Plus 5.5.0 and higher
+* Feature - Introducing the new Tickets menu on the WordPress admin.
+[ET-1335]
+* Language - 6 new strings added, 171 updated, 1 fuzzied, and 2 obsoleted

 = [5.3.4.1] 2022-05-12 =

 * Version - Event Tickets 5.3.4.1 is only compatible with Event Tickets Plus 5.4.4.1 and higher